 Relate Counselling is the UK’s largest provider of relationship support, and every year we help over a million people of all ages, backgrounds and sexual orientations to strengthen their relationships.
 Follow the link for services within Dorset.

 The Safe Partnership Limited is a national charity which aims to help victims of domestic violence and sexual abuse across England and Wales.
 They secure the homes for victims of domestic abuse, they provide safe rooms and sanctuaries, and they also run a free healthy relationship programme for young people.

 Shelter helps millions of people every year struggling with bad housing or homelessness through our advice, support and legal services.
-The nearest service in Dorset is based in Bournemouth Triangle.
+The local service in Dorset is based at Bournemouth Triangle.

 Space Youth Project is a group for young people who are lesbian, gay, bisexual, trans or just unsure.
 They meet weekly throughout Dorset.
 You get the opportunity to meet other people and make new friends, chat, go out, plan events and have fun.